|

 salvation by my works.
 I strive to

-live a righteously as the reasonable response
+live as righteously as the reasonable response

 to the mercy of God.
-It's my way of saying "Thank
+It's my way of saying Thank

-you!"
-On the other hand, he who "believes" and
+you!
+On the other hand, he who believes and

 continues to live in sin is deceiving himself